ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 The Nodebook will indicate each file has been converted by adding a ✔️**green checkmark** beside each section as it progresses.

+### Review Partially Converted CSV Files

+Run this cell, open and observe each .csv file that had DATA ERRORS during conversion.

+Option 1: Accept current CSV file with DATA ERROR(s) - if not too much data is missing: **No action required**

+Option 2: **Remove partially converted CSV(s) and replace with output from alternative vendor software**

 Once this step is complete, you may move onto the Detections - 1 Nodebook.